ianjiteshan/js-repo/README.md

 # js-repo
-a code repo of my javasscript learning
+a code repo of my javasscript(js) learning